-The best way to determine how a refinance will affect you financially is to work with an experienced mortgage broker.
+The best way to determine how a to refinance will affect you financially is to work with an experienced mortgage broker.
 A good mortgage broker will be able to help you determine the overall cost to break your mortgage.
 And, whether or not it is financially worthwhile to do so.

 What You Need to Know About Refinancing Your Mortgage

 The main thing you need to know about refinancing your mortgage is how it will benefit you in the end.
 Calculating this is somewhat difficult and working with a professional can ensure you get it right.

 This is something that a mortgage broker like Turnedaway.ca can really help you with.